orionguiffreda/prime-photometry/docs/Photometry_Instructions.md

 - _-plots_only_ is an optional flag that you can use if photometry has already been generated once.
 This will quickly generate the plots only.

--_-keep is an optional flag that will **keep** intermediate catalogs that have no use after photometry.
+- _-keep_ is an optional flag that will **keep** intermediate catalogs that have no use after photometry.
 The default behavior is to remove these, as these are only used to generate the photometry and never again.

 Now that all of that is out of the way, here is a sample command using all the arguments: